Clinical & regulatory development program (CRDP)

 Three rotations.
 Two extraordinary paths.

-In just over two short years, you’ll acquire keen business insights while furthering your understanding of how clinical and regulatory contribute to patient care and product development through three, nine-month rotations.
+In just two short years, you’ll acquire keen business insights while furthering your understanding of how clinical and regulatory contribute to patient care and product development through three separate rotations, lasting nine, eight, and seven months, respectively.

 Core learning competencies include: